devJerb/crud-barebones/README.md

 ## Installation

-Prior to running a localhost server, don't forget to `cd crud-barebones`

-To install the necessary dependencies found on your `package.json` file
+Prior to running a localhost server, don't forget to `cd crud-barebones` to install the necessary dependencies found on your `package.json` file

 For Windows/Linux users